 Huerta, Francisco

-This exhibit curates seven drawings by Francisco Huerta (un-1943) published in New York periodicals Frente Popular in 1938 and a reprint from Bombas de Mano published in the periodical España Libre (1939-1977 Free Spain) in 1943.
+This exhibit curates seven drawings by Francisco Huerta (un-1943), published in New York periodicals Frente Popular in 1938, and a reprint from Bombas de Mano, published in the periodical España Libre (1939-1977 Free Spain) in 1943.
 His drawings depict images of the war.
 Huerta repeatedly paints dark eyes to portray suffering people.

 Huerta illustrated Lirón's Bombas de Mano (Hand grenades), a collection of satirical poems that mocked fascists and antifascists, also published by the Sociedades Hispanas Confederadas (SHC) in 1938.
 Huerta helped Juan Eugenio Domingo Mingorance paint two murals for the Ateneo Hispano de Nueva York headquarters.
 One of them, “Éxodo,” depicts refugees walking toward France.